Information about services at the church can be found on the Benefice website – www.boughton-hernhill-graveney-churches.com

 St Michael’s Church 900 Years

-Alan Taylor’s book on the history of St. Michael’s Church can now be purchased at the church, price £5.
+Alan Taylor’s book on the history of St. Michael’s Church can now be purchased at the reduced price of £2.
 It gives a detailed history of the church from its foundation in 1120 through to its 900th anniversary in 2020.
 The church’s architecture is discussed with colour layouts to explain how it has changed over time.
 A review of the stained glass and memorials is illustrated with numerous colour photographs.
 Also included are brief histories of the village and its school.

 War Memorial Centenary